scottnonnenberg/blog/pages/posts/2016-06-16-eslint-part-2-contribution.md

 Fork, modify, extend!
 Use [my plugin](https://github.com/scottnonnenberg/eslint-plugin-thehelp)!
 Use it for the rules themselves, or as a template for building your own rules! :0)

-Watch for my next post in this series: ESLint Part 3: Comparison.
+Watch for my next post in this series: _ESLint Part 3: Analysis_.